JeffreyWerth/AWS-Architecture-Model-Repository/README.md

 - Motivation of model-based systems engineering approach
 - SysML diagrams and basic language concepts
-- How SysML us used as part of an MBSE process by the application of Object-Oriented Systems Engineering Method (OOSEM).
+- How SysML is used as part of an MBSE process by the application of Object-Oriented Systems Engineering Method (OOSEM).

 ## Scope